On This Page

-Creating a Request With a Client Application
+Creating Requests With a Client Application

-The client uses a GET, POST, and PUT methods to send requests to the server.
-To send the
+The client uses GET, POST, and PUT methods to send requests to the server.
+To send the request, you must include an authorization token in the header and specify the format for the report that you want to download.

 Request Format